shwetaskatdare/lambda-versions-deleter/README.md

  ![Build Status](https://codebuild.us-east-1.amazonaws.com/badges?uuid=eyJlbmNyeXB0ZWREYXRhIjoiazJzeG1nUjFVTWRMaXk0WEtmVWdLdlJxQ2g2VHlrOU83MUJDeTJ3ZzlJV1oxMU4rNTNwSFRzTkVNY2Z0UmVjeGM1eFkzOHRhZHIxRi9mM0lRNE94ODNNPSIsIml2UGFyYW1ldGVyU3BlYyI6ImtIZCtvSEF0NmZsLzRjK2siLCJtYXRlcmlhbFNldFNlcmlhbCI6MX0%3D&branch=master)

 A serverless app could have multiple lambda functions.
 With continuous deployments, new versions of lambda functions get created, and there is a possibility that certain functions in your app could hit AWS Lambda's [function memory allocation limit](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) causing deployment failures.
-To prevent this from happening, here is a Serverless App that you can nest in your existing app which will clean up older versions of a lambda function on a custom schedule.
+To prevent this from happening, here is a Serverless App that you can deploy independently or nest in your existing app which will clean up older versions of a lambda function on a custom schedule.

 ## App Architecture